DaoudPiracha/boardgames/README.md

 # CLI boardgames

-Implements a simple CLI Version of popular board games. boardgame.py provides a template which is followed by other repositories.
+Implements a simple CLI Version of popular board games. boardgame.py provides a template which is followed by individual game implementations.

 Currently Implemented:
 - ConnectFour